Random Number Conversion and LOCC Conversion via Restricted Storage: Non-Asymptotics for Random Number Conversion via Restricted Storage

 \Label{subsec:RPTC}

-To begin with, we summarize some properties about maximum fidelity of deterministic and majorization conversion.
-Since $P\prec W(P)$ for a map $W:\mathcal{X}\to\mathcal{Y}$, we have the relations
+In this subsection, we summarize some properties about deterministic and majorization conversions.

-The following lemmas hold for the uniform distribution $U_N$ in the non-asymptotic settings. \begin{lem}\cite{KH13-2}\Label{opt con} For a probability distribution $P$ and a natural number $N$, let a distribution ${\cal C}_N(P)$ be defined on a finite set $\mathcal{X}$ as follows
+First, we summarize some properties about the maximum fidelity of two conversions.
+The following lemma holds for the uniform distribution $U_N$ in the non-asymptotic setting. \begin{lem}\cite{KH13-2}\Label{opt con} For a probability distribution $P$ and a natural number $N$, we define the following distribution ${\cal C}_N(P)$ on $\{1, \ldots, N\}$ as a distribution approximating the uniform distribution: